TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 **Depth test and write are values that are saved separately for each render target.**
 All 6 sides of the cube texture share those values.

-For stage, default values are "closer" and "on". **However, for textures used as render targets default values are "everything" and "off".** Memory for storing depth isn't even allocated until depth write is set to "on".
+For stage, default values are "closer" and "on". **However, for textures used as render targets default values are "everything" and "off".** Memory for storing depth is not even allocated until depth write is set to "on".

 ### Meshes <a name="blocks-meshes"></a>